-Virginia is Rick Steves' only native Italian guide who lives in the US.
-She came to Seattle to complete her PhD in Comparative Literature and Cinema Studies at the University of Washington…and stayed.
+Virginia is the only native Italian Rick Steves guide who lives in the US.
+She came to Seattle to complete her PhD in comparative literature and cinema studies at the University of Washington…and stayed.
 Her research focused on contemporary Italian literature (also known as the "New Italian Epic") and film studies, on which she continues to publish.
 She enjoys teaching a variety of classes, from her native language to Italian history and culture.

 Virginia, you're an Italian guide who leads tours in Italy — but your home is in Seattle.
 How did that happen?

 I was born and raised in central Italy's Abruzzo region.
 I moved to Seattle in 2004 to continue my graduate studies at the University of Washington.
 Living in the US has been my dream ever since I was a little kid.
 I remember watching Magnum P.I., Starsky & Hutch, and I Dream of Jeannie on Italian TV — and daydreaming of being in America.
 The never-ending highways, the beautiful landscapes, the skyscrapers, eggs 'n bacon for breakfast — it all sounded so exotic to me!
 Now I've lived in the States for a third of my life and I feel it's become part of my identity.
 While there are many things I miss from my home country, I do get to spend a lot of time in Italy guiding tours for Rick Steves.
 I enjoy the best of both worlds, feeling at home wherever I am.

 You lead tours from the far north to the extreme south of Italy.
 Are there any differences that affect your work?